 While exfoliation isn’t a good idea immediately after your session (it will irritate your skin), exfoliation will be helpful in the weeks after your laser hair removal.
 It can remove the shedding hair as well as dead skin cells.
 Regular exfoliation also helps to reduce the risk of ingrown hairs and dull, dry skin.

+There are a few things to keep in mind when it comes to laser hair removal post-care, especially things like showering after laser hair removal and products to use.
 Although you’ll need to prepare for laser sessions and pamper your skin afterward, laser hair treatments help give you smooth, hair-free skin!
-At Rénove Medical Spa, we want to help you say goodbye to waxing forever.
+At Rénove Medical Spa, we want to help you say goodbye to waxing and shaving forever.